Kingston SE: History

 Aboriginal Australian people lived in the area for tens of thousands of years before the colonisation of South Australia.
 The place, known to the Tanganekald and Meintangk peoples as Tangalun, was at the border of the traditional lands of these two peoples.

 Kingston, South Australia was established in the 1800s by Archibald Cooke, his brother James Cooke, (Note: not James Cook) and James' wife Mary Macpherson Cooke, and named Kingston in 1851.

 Much later a Sir George Strickland Kingston, a South Australian politician, surveyor and architect was chosen, for the coincidence of his name, to open the Kingston Post Office on 9 February 1869.
 The extension on its name is to distinguish Kingston in the South East (of South Australia) from another "Kingston" in the state which is now officially named "Kingston on Murray".
 The extension was added in July 1940.

 The present-day town of Kingston SE includes the original Kingston, as well as the towns of Port Caroline and Maria Creek.
 The latter was so named after the Maria, which wrecked near Kingston in 1840.
 The 26 survivors were massacred by local Aboriginal people, after which a punitive expedition under Major O'Halloran hanged two Aboriginal people, and an unknown number of others were also killed, according to Aboriginal oral history.

-The town was connected to Naracoorte by a 1,067 mm railway known as the Kingston-Naracoorte railway in 1876, providing a port for the grain and wool grown away from the coast.
+The town was originally connected to the regional interior by the Kingston SE railway line, which opened as an isolated narrow-gauge route to Naracoorte in June 1876, providing a port for the grain and wool grown away from the coast.
 The rails were converted to broad gauge 1,600 mm with a new station built on the edge of town in 1959.
-The railway closed on 28 November 1987 then was dismantled on 15 September 1991.
+The railway closed on 28 November 1987 and was dismantled on 15 September 1991.

 Media

-The region was formerly serviced by two newspapers: the Kingston Weekly, the newspaper of The Kingston Traders' Association, was issued between 22 March 1946 and 30 March 1951.
+The region used to be served by two newspapers: the Kingston Weekly, the newspaper of The Kingston Traders' Association, was issued between 22 March 1946 and 30 March 1951.
 Later, the South-East Kingston Leader was started in Kingston, and was published from 1962 until 21 November 2001 when it was renamed Coastal Leader.
 It is now owned by Australian Community Media.